jykelly2/HealthApp-WEB/README.md

 ### Create Account Page

-* Enter all the health and information fields to create new account
+* Enter all the health and information fields to create a new account
-* Has validation check for every field and also validates if user account exists in dtabase by email to avoid duplicate accounts
+* Has validation check for every field and also validates if the user account exists in the database by email to avoid duplicate accounts

 <div>
 <img src="https://github.com/jykelly2/HealthApp-WEB/blob/master/uHealth%20Github%20Images/pic5.png" height="550" width="700"alt="The Sign in page">